Chithurst Buddhist Monastery: Foundation (1979–1984)

 Cittaviveka is a "Forest Monastery" in the lineage of Ajahn Chah, where the emphasis is on training in terms of the precepts and renunciation established by the Vinaya (the Buddhist Monastic Code), and on a communal lifestyle.
 The monastery is mostly made up of woodland and heath (Hammer Wood) which has a few kutīs (huts [Thai]) for monks and nuns, but communal activities, teaching and guest accommodation are situated in two adjacent houses – Chithurst House (for men) and Āloka Cottage (for women).
-Hammer Wood was given to the Sangha in 1978-9, an act which precipitated the purchase of the semi-derelict Chithurst House which stood nearby.
+Hammer Wood was given to the Sangha in 1978–9, an act which precipitated the purchase of the semi-derelict Chithurst House which stood nearby.
 Later in 1979, another nearby cottage was purchased.
 This was renamed Āloka Cottage.

 A small group of Bhikkhus took up residence on 22 June 1979, along with Sāmaṇera (novices) and anagārikas ["homeless ones" that is men living under the Eight Precepts.]
 They were soon joined by four women who took up the training as eight-precept nuns (mae-chee ["spiritual mothers"-Thai]) and who in 1983 became the first four sīladharā, ten-precept nuns.
 [The term means "those who uphold virtue" in Pāli.]
 The initial priority of the community was the repair of Chithurst House, which took about five years.
 Along with this was the reafforestation of Hammer Wood (which had been turned into commercial coppice after the First World War), a project which continues to this day.

-In the more specifically monastic aspect of the monastery’s development was the establishment of an ordination precinct (sīma) by Ven. Ānandamaitreya Mahanayaka of Sri Lanka in 3 June 1981.
+In the more specifically monastic aspect of the monastery's development was the establishment of an ordination precinct (sīma) by Ven. Ānandamaitreya Mahanayaka of Sri Lanka on 3 June 1981.
 This coincided with the conferring of Preceptorship (Upajjhāya) on Ajahn Sumedho.
 This gave Ajahn Sumedho the authority to grant bhikkhu ordination (Upasampadā) and accordingly the first three candidates were ordained on 16 July 1981.
 Although bhikkhu ordinations had taken place in Britain before, they had taken place on temporary sīmas; the first established sīma was at Chithurst.

 Ordinations took place at Cittaviveka on a yearly basis throughout the eighties, including the first sīladharā ordination in 1983, but, as the sīma is just a square on the lawn bounded by stones, when other indoor sīmas were subsequently established at Harnham (Aruna Ratanagiri) and Amaravati, these weatherproof areas were favoured.
 Cittaviveka will in the future establish a new sīma inside its main meditation hall.

 On 1 August 1984, Ajahn Sumedho left Cittaviveka to establish Amaravati Buddhist Monastery in Hertfordshire.
 This was because of a felt need to provide more accommodation for the growing Orders of bhikkhus and sīladharā and also of lay people who wished to study and train under his guidance.
 Taking half the bhikkhu community and all the sīladharā to Amaravati, he left Ajahn Ānando, one of the original founders, to supervise Cittaviveka as Abbot.